 Wee Beasties is used here to describe macro and close up photography of anything small such as animals, plants, and objects.

-Not everything I photograph is macro or close up but can include a larger images like landscapes, and mammals.
+Not everything I photograph is macro or close up but can include larger images like landscapes, mammals and people.

 True macro photography is when a 1:1 ratio (often noted as 1X) of the actual life size subject to the image size on the camera sensor are the same.

 Many of my images are close up and not true macro.